De este lado también hay sueños (there are dreams on this side of the border too)

 The adoption of SB 4 would enforce immigration policies by fostering fear amongst minority groups, which can be largely attributed to the campaign rhetoric of President Donald Trump.

 “They’re bringing drugs.
 They’re bringing crime.
 They’re rapists.
-And some, I assume, are good people,” stated President Trump at a campaign rally.
+And some, I assume, are good people,” said Trump at a campaign rally.

 CNN reports as many as 50,000 Irish undocumented immigrants are living in the United States.
-They are often spared the discriminatory taunts and threats Central and South American immigrants and any other colored minority groups face.
+They are often spared the discriminatory taunts and threats Central and South American immigrants and any other colored minority groups face on a sometimes daily basis.

-Black, brown or white, immigration is something integral to our country since its founding.
+Black, brown or white, immigration is something integral to our country since its foundation.
 Immigrants are too often misunderstood, stereotyped and underrepresented.

-Being an immigrant will continue to be a challenge in America due to the difficult migrant experience.
-From navigating the “new age underground railroad” of border towns and avoiding the horrors of human trafficking, to parents sacrificing their own livelihoods for their children.
+Immigration to America will continue to be one of the hardest journeys an individual can take due to the dangers and trials migrants experience on their journey: from navigating the “new age underground railroad” of border towns and avoiding the horrors of human trafficking, to parents sacrificing their own livelihoods for their children.

 Years before my great-grandmother’s death, she obtained a piece of paper affirming she was a U.S. citizen.
-My mother and grandmother recall my great-grandmother being ecstatic about knowing the presidents on the coins and bills.
-She was proud to be an American.
+My mother and grandmother recall my great-grandmother being ecstatic about knowing the presidents on the coins and bills, because she was proud to be an American.

 Being an American is not an easy or cheap process, and most immigrants know this reality.
 My grandmother, and others like her, took jobs when and where she could find them to support her family.
 The road to citizenship and family prosperity is long, arduous and filled with pot-holes.